juancastaneda1/Course-Work/README.md

 # Course-Work
-A collection of small assignments from my undergraduate, most of which focus on a specific technique/topic
+A collection of assignments, labs, etc. from my undergraduate, most of which focus on a specific technique/topic

 ## Computer Generated Melodies Project
 The purpose of this project was to create computer generated melodies over a sequence of musical chords (given as sound files, not chord names), with varying degrees of "pleasantness".